jenny0741/stock-analysis/README.md

 ![Stocks_Analysis_2018](Stocks_Analysis_2018.png)

 ### Analysis of Execution times between original and refactored scripts
 By refactoring the original script, it decreased the time it took to run the code.
-The refactored code refers to the values stored inside the array rather than looping through every single value.
+The refactored code refers to the specific value stored inside the array rather than looping through every single value, which helps in decreasing the time it takes to run the code.

 ![green_stocks_2017](green_stocks_2017.png)